CleverCloud/doc.clever-cloud.com/commons/tools/access-logs.md

 # Warp10 queries examples:

+The main ways to use `accessLogs` data are to `FETCH` over its and to get interesting values by a JSON processing.

 ```bash
 # retrieve all accesslogs from now to last 30s
 [ '<READTOKEN>' 'accessLogs' { } NOW 30 s ] FETCH